sourcegraph/scip-clang/docs/Design.md

 ### Disk I/O

-Workers write out partial SCIP indexes based on paths provided by the driver after completing an indexing job.
+Workers write out shards (incomplete SCIP indexes) based on paths provided by the driver after completing an indexing job.
 This write is done after each job is complete, instead of after completing all jobs,